 Clients: Clients such as the Garvan Institute, Fairfax, News Ltd, GHD, ASMI, White Ribbon, Breast Cancer Network of Australia, the Museum of Contemporary Art in Sydney, the Royal Australian Institute of Architects and Opera Australia regularly call on her services.

 Education: Virginia is an honours graduate in Fine Arts from the University of Melbourne and La Trobe University, and in 1996 published Generation F, her celebrated response to Helen Garner;s First Stone.

 Awards: In 1995 she won Australian journalism's highest honour, the Walkley Award, for her business reporting and in 2001 won a second Walkley for her landmark interview with the former Defence Minister, Peter Reith, over the notorious Children Overboard issue.
 In 1999 she won the Melbourne Press Club's Best Columnist award, The Quill, and in 2006 she won Broadcaster of the Year at the ABC Local Radio Awards.

 Positions: Virginia has held senior positions at The Age newspaper and The Bulletin magazine, and for eight years hosted Drive on 774 ABC Melbourne and Mornings on 702 ABC Sydney.
 She has been the host of ABC TV's premiere news and current affairs program Lateline and a presenter on ABC TV's Sunday Arts.
-She currently anchors ABC News Breakfast on ABC 1 and ABC News 24.
+She currently anchors ABC Radio Breakfast programme in Melbourne

 Personal: Virginia is married with three step-children, a 21 month old boy and one chocolate Labrador.